FelicianoAnthony/Python_projects/README.md

 # Web Scraping

-Scrapes tables + text from [batting statistics](https://www.baseball-reference.com/teams/NYM/2017.shtml) tables for any number of teams or years
+Scrapes tables + text from [batting statistics](https://www.baseball-reference.com/teams/NYM/2017.shtml) tables for any number of teams or years.
+Function to plot bar graph of "summed statistics" by team  --